 Connects network devices that operate on different layers in OSI or TCP network models.
 For example; PC-Switch, Router-Switch.

 4. Copper Cross-Over

-Used for the connection of modem or telephone devices.
+It is used for the connection of Modem or Phone devices.

-Cable type used in old network topologies.
-Nowadays it’s used in cable TV broadcasts.
+It is the type of cable used in old network topologies.
+Nowadays it is used in Cable TV broadcasts.